blambeau/noe/README.md

   *yard*, *bundler*** and so on but **not noe itself**.

 * This explains why Noe itself is not a runtime dependency.
-Using a particular skeleton already means learning a lot, at least in the long run (see the section of Magic below).
-Noe avoids interfering with generated products, to avoid making the learning curve even worse.
+Using a particular skeleton already means learning a lot, at least in the long run (see the section about Magic below).
+Noe avoids interfering with generated products to avoid making the learning curve even worse.

 * Being a skeleton creator/maintainer is another story of course.
 To write a skeleton you'll also have to learn **Noe's API and internals**.
 To write a good/reusable one, you'll certainly have to **master